-FAYETTEVILLE — More signage will eventually be installed on the west side of town in honor of Stephen Carr, the fallen police officer who was killed in 2019 after being shot behind the police station in downtown Fayetteville.
+FAYETTEVILLE — More signage will eventually be installed on the west side of town in honor of Stephen Carr, the fallen police officer who was killed in 2019 after being shot behind the downtown police station.

 City Council members on Tuesday approved a $25,000 budget adjustment for Stephen Carr Memorial Boulevard signage to be placed along Interstate 49 near the Porter Road exit.

 The street section of Porter Road between Deane Street and Mount Comfort Road was renamed in December in honor of Carr.
 The road runs past the site of the new police headquarters facility that’s currently under construction (see map below).

 When the street was renamed, council members said the location is fitting, partially because the new headquarters is being built to protect officers.

 Carr was ambushed by a gunman who shot him 10 times in the head while he was sitting in his patrol vehicle in the open parking lot behind the current police station.
 The new facility will include a gated area for patrol vehicles to keep officers safe during shift changes.